Chestnut Hall

-Chestnut Hall, formerly known as Hotel Pennsylvania, was designed by Clarence E. Wunder, and built in 1922.
-Wunder is also responsible for designing Bonwit Teller at 1700 Walnut St (in 1927) and the Neuweiler Brewery (in 1913).
-The 10-story building's architectural style is Renaissance revival.
+Chestnut Hall, formerly known as Hotel Pennsylvania, is a 10-story building composed of 315 apartments as well as retail space in University City, Philadelphia.
+It is owned by Apartment Income REIT Corp., which is owned by funds managed by The Blackstone Group.
+It is primarily occupied by university students.

+It is designed in the Renaissance Revival architecture style.
 The building consists of a steel structure, a cement and brick facade, and an entablature with accompanying cornice along the top.

+History

+The property was designed by Clarence E. Wunder, and was built in 1922.

-Once built, the building served as the Hotel Pennsylvania.
-In the 1940s it became known as the Hotel Philadelphian.
+The building served as the Hotel Pennsylvania.
+In the 1940s, it became known as the Hotel Philadelphian.

 It was sold to Sheraton Hotels in December 1946, and was renamed the Penn-Sheraton Hotel.
 Sheraton sold the hotel to Hertfield Hotels in October 1953, and they renamed the Penn-Sheraton very slightly, changing it to the Penn Sherwood Hotel.
 In 1962, the hotel rejoined Sheraton as a franchise, operating as the Sheraton Motor Inn until 1966.
-In June 2006 Apartment Investment and Management Company (Aimco) bought a majority stake of the property.
+As of 2005, the property was managed by Aimco.
+In June 2006, Aimco bought a majority stake of the property.
+In 2020, it was contributed to Apartment Income REIT Corp., which was acquired by funds managed by The Blackstone Group.

-Chestnut Hall Apartments

-Today, Chestnut Hall is located in University City in the heart of Philadelphia – next to the Wharton School of Business and the Institute of Contemporary Art.
-Nearly 90% of Chestnut Hall's 315 apartment homes are occupied by students (who attend the nearby Drexel University or University of Pennsylvania).
-Young professionals and school administrators occupy the remaining 10%.